+a.
+Wood

-- a.
-Wood - i.
+- i.
 Historic defining wall features including clapboards, corner boards, cornices, quoins, shingles, storefronts and corbelling shall be retained whenever possible. - ii.
 Original walls shall be repaired when necessary.
-If a wall feature needs replacing due to deterioration or damage, the new feature shall match the original in size, profile, material and texture. - iii.
+If a wall feature needs replacing due to

+- deterioration or damage, the new feature shall match the original in size, profile, material and texture. - iii.
 Paint shall not be applied to wood surfaces that were historically not painted. - iv.
 Covering original wall surfaces with vinyl or aluminum siding is prohibited. - v.
 Existing siding may be replaced with wood or other material approved by the Architectural and Historic Review Board.
-Removal or covering of existing asbestos siding may be permitted based on the environmental regulations and cost factors. - vie If any high-pressure power washing is contemplated to remove paint, it is recommended that 300psi or less be used to prevent damage to the underlying structure.
+Removal or covering of existing asbestos siding may be permitted based on the environmental regulations and cost factors. - vi.
+If any high-pressure power washing is contemplated, pre-approval by the Building Inspector is required, and care should be taken to prevent damage to the underlying structure or architectural features.